 A Subtrope of The Summation, this commonly occurs at the end of a murder mystery or investigation into a heist or burglary.
 The Great Detective, who has brilliant powers of observation and deduction, gathers all suspects together in a room, so that the detective can tell them who the murderer is.
 The detective goes down the list of suspects one by one, explaining why they are innocent — although some of them may be guilty of other crimes, such as disposal of evidence.
 Eventually he will get to the guilty party, and explain how—and why—the murder (or theft of a precious object) was committed.

-Expect at least one embarrassing secret to be unearthed during this scene.
+Expect at least one embarrassing secret about a character's Dark and Troubled Past or current scandalous behavior to be unearthed during this scene.